8 Credit Card Offers That Could Backfire Later

 Teachers help our kids get a leg up with a good education.
 Here’s how the federal government helps teachers get a leg up on student loan debt.

-So why do you have to deal with such a big student loan debt when your salary doesn’t give you the money to pay it back?
+You can see why paying your student loans back can be problematic.
+According to the National Education Association, the 2018-2019 average public teacher salary for the United States is only $61,730.
+Teachers who have Master’s degrees have $50,000 in student loan debt, on average.
+So, why do you have to deal with such a big student loan debt when your salary doesn’t give you enough money to pay it back?

 Even after promotions and pay increases, it’s not going to get much better.
 Public school teachers at higher levels don’t do much better, either.
-So should you just give up and start applying for private jobs to get better pay?
+So, should you just give up and start applying for private jobs to get better pay?
 No way!

-This is extremely beneficial for teachers that work in particularly low-paying districts, as well as for single parents and even two-income families where both parents teach or the partner has an equally low-paying job.
+This is extremely beneficial for teachers that work in particularly low-paying districts, as well as for single parents and even two-income families where both parents teach, or the partner has an equally low-paying job.

 Of course, you need to make sure you’re eligible for the program.
 You must be: